 If you are interested in an ICTR Studio consult, please visit UMB ICTR Support and Funding, ICTR SUPPORTED CORES AND SERVICES, and submit your request through the UMB ICTR Core Services Request Form.

 Studios Consult Services: The “Studios” program brings together internal, multidisciplinary experts to provide free, structured, project-specific feedback for researchers.
 "Studios" have become an integral component of successful clinical translational research across the nation.

 UMB Campus Shared Resources

 Research Harbor — Find an Expert

 Find an Expert is a searchable database of University of Maryland researchers working on active projects and studies.
 All of the search results correspond to a study and/or researcher with an active IRB protocol in CICERO.
 You may search the database by researcher name or keywords to find information for potential collaborations or for consulting an expert in their field.

 Office of Research Career Development

-Office of Research Career Development (RCD) - The RCD offers workshops, classes and seminars in subjects that are crucial to an academic research career, including Grant Writing, Publishing Your Research and Identifying Funding Sources for Your Research.
-In addition, we offer symposia in Scientific Leadership & Professional Development.
+Office of Research Career Development (RCD): The RCD offers workshops, classes, and seminars on subjects that are crucial to an academic research career, including Grant Writing, Publishing Your Research, and Identifying Funding Sources for Your Research.
+In addition, we offer symposia in Scientific Leadership and Professional Development.

 - Research Connection services: